About → Architecture

 Figure 1.
 SUPReMM data flow diagram

-The accounting logs from the resource manager are ingested into the XDMoD datawarehouse.
-These accounting logs include information about the start and end times of each HPC job as well as the compute nodes that were assigned to the job.
+The accounting logs from the resource manager (such as Slurm SGE, PBS, LSF, etc) are ingested into the XDMoD datawarehouse.
+These accounting logs include information about the start and end times of each compute job as well as the compute nodes that were assigned to the job.

 The summarization software runs periodically via cron.
-The software uses the accounting information from the XDMoD datawarehouse and the information in the PCP archives to generate a job-level summary for each HPC job.
+The software uses the accounting information from the XDMoD datawarehouse and the information from the data collection software to generate a job-level summary for each HPC job.
 These job-level summaries are stored in a MongoDB document database.

-The summarized job data is then ingested into the XDMoD datawarehouse for display in the web-based user interface.
+The summarized job data is then ingested into the XDMoD datawarehouse for display in the web-based user interface and analysis using XDMoD’s Data analytic tools.